Elias Koteas

 Elias Koteas (/ˈɛliəs kəˈteɪəs/; Ηλίας Κοτέας; born March 11, 1961) is a Canadian actor who has performed in lead and supporting roles in numerous films and television series.
 He won the Canadian Screen Award for Best Supporting Actor for his role in the film Ararat (2002).

-He is known for playing Alvin "Al" Olinsky in the Chicago television series franchise.
-Among the prominent films in which he has performed are Some Kind of Wonderful (1987), Teenage Mutant Ninja Turtles (1990), Crash (1996), Fallen (1998), The Thin Red Line (1998), The Curious Case of Benjamin Button (2008), and Shutter Island (2010).
+He is known for playing Alvin "Al" Olinsky in the Chicago PD television series franchise.
+Among the prominent films in which he has performed are Some Kind of Wonderful (1987), Teenage Mutant Ninja Turtles (1990), Crash (1996), Fallen (1998), The Thin Red Line (1998), Zodiac (2007), The Curious Case of Benjamin Button (2008), and Shutter Island (2010).

 Early life

-Koteas was born in Montreal, Quebec, Canada, to a father who worked as a mechanic for the Canadian National Railways and a milliner mother.
+Koteas was born in Montreal, Quebec, Canada, to a father who worked as a mechanic for the Canadian National Railway and a milliner mother.
 His parents are both of Greek descent.

 Koteas is a graduate of the American Academy of Dramatic Arts in New York City as well as Vanier College in Montreal.